leroy-j/ad/README.md

 <br><br>
 Click create an account then enter user name and full name to get logged in<br>
 OR <br>
-To login, enter sarahedo, or johndoe.).
+To login, enter sarahedo, or johndoe.
 These are default user who are already registered.